The Product Regulation and Liability Review: Israel

 - on the basis of the state of scientific and technological development at the time the product left the manufacturer's control, it could not have known with regard to its design that the product did not meet reasonable safety standards;

-- the injured party is more than 12 years old and knew of the defect and the associated risk and voluntarily exposed himself or herself to that risk.
+- the injured party is aged over 12 years and knew of the defect and the associated risk and voluntarily exposed himself or herself to that risk.

 Contributory negligence cannot be raised as a defence by the manufacturer.
 However, if the injured party was grossly negligent, the court is authorised to reduce the amount of compensation, taking into account the extent of the injured party's negligence.